MujumdarSahil/MedAgentX/ARCHITECTURE.md

 MedAgentX v2.0 is a publishable, enterprise-grade, safety-first clinical intelligence system with complete architectural layers for deterministic behavior, replayability, and full auditability.

+## Critical Safety Statements

+**MedAgentX does not diagnose.**

+**MedAgentX does not provide treatment or medication advice.**

+**Patient data is not retained beyond defined TTL unless explicitly exported.**

+All system outputs require human clinician review and approval.
+The Clinical Responsibility Firewall (CRF) ensures that responsibility never escalates automatically, and AI authority never increases.
+All recommendations, predictions, and analyses are tagged with responsibility metadata and require explicit human validation.

 ## Project Structure

 ```